DucManhPhan/DucManhPhan.github.io/_posts/2020-05-28-leetcode-33-search-in-rotated-sorted-array.md

         class Solution {
             public int search(int[] nums, int target) {
                 int left = 0;

+                // The initially condition of right variable is not correct when using the template of Binary Search's third invariant.
-                int right = nums.length - 1;
+                // But in this problem, we need to use it to pass all test case in LeetCode. int right = nums.length - 1;

                 while (left + 1 < right) {